 Setting standards to develop future farmers and growers

-To develop the next generation of skilled farmers and growers, AHDB, NFU and industry employers joined forces to set standards for three Trailblazer Apprenticeship schemes - crop technician, stockperson, and packhouse line leader.
+To develop the next generation of skilled farmers and growers, AHDB, NFU and industry employers joined forces to set standards for six Trailblazer Apprenticeship schemes.
+Three standards were approved in 2018: crop technician, stockperson, and packhouse line leader.
+There are currently two further standards due for submission in summer 2020 - general farm worker and livestock unit technician, with a sixth technical/farm manager standard awaiting development.

 Using feedback from some of the largest and most productive employers in the industry the new standards offer colleges and employers the opportunity to work together to develop the next generation of skilled workers, not only to increase their knowledge and skills but also to build the behaviours that can help workers to be successful in the future.